Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

-- An interface is similar to an abstract class, but its intent is to specify what methods that a class **must** implement.
+- An interface is similar to an abstract class, but it intends to specify what methods a class **must** implement.

 --